inBeat/inbeat-website/content/top-influencers/instagram/nail-artists/india/_index.md

 ---
-title: Top 10 Nail Artists Instagram Influencers In India In 2022
+title: Top 10 Nail Artists Instagram Influencers In India In 2023
 description: >-
-  Find top nail artists Instagram influencers in India in 2022.
-Most popular hashtags: #nailsofinstagram #nailart #nails #love.
+  Find top nail artists Instagram influencers in India in 2023.
+Most popular hashtags: #nailartist #nailsofinstagram #reelsinstagram #nailart.
 platform: Instagram
-hits: 49
+hits: 44
-text_top: See the best Instagram accounts on inBeat.
+text_top: Discover the top-rated Instagram accounts on inBeat.
-text_bottom: Our platform aggregates 49 Instagram influencers like this in India for you to connect with.
+text_bottom: Our database holds 44 Instagram influencers like this in India for you to work with.
 profiles:
   - username: "tanya_buffandshiny"
     fullname: >-